noaboa07/StreamCity-iOS-App/README.md

 ## 4. How It Works

 * Account Creation & Login: Users sign up or log in to personalize their experience
-* Browse the Feed: The Home Feed shows live streams from all linked platforms in one place, displaying stream previews, game titles, and streamers.
+* Browse the Feed: The Home Feed shows live streams from all affiliated platforms in one place, displaying stream previews, game titles, and streamers.
 * Search & Discover: Users can search for specific streamers, games, or categories to find live content they love.
 * Watch & Redirect: Clicking on a stream redirects users to the original platform to watch the stream in its native interface.
 * Interact: Users can engage with chats (when available) and manage notification preferences for stream updates.